-26 Jun We’ve Read the Bible Wrong.
-It has had a Devastating Impact on how we Understand God’s Voice
+05 Dec We’ve Read the Bible Wrong & it’s had a Devastating Impact on our Understanding of God’s Voice

 When we read the Bible wrong, it can have devastating consequences.
-The Jehovah Witnesses read a verse in Acts about non-kosher food (15:20) and conclude that it is wrong to have blood transfusions.
+The Jehovah Witnesses read a verse in Acts about non-kosher food (Acts 15:20) and conclude that it is wrong to have blood transfusions.
 People have died as a result.